What is workforce modelling & why is it important?

 Improved decision making: Clearly see the impact of each choice – allowing for better decision making with real-time supporting data on hand.
 By aligning your workforce plans with strategic business objectives, you’ll become more agile and can feel more confident that your decisions will have the desired outcomes.

 Agility & adaptability: An important factor when designing an org change is time.
 In general, the ability to make quicker and more informed decisions can lower the cost and risk to the organisation.
-With the ability to simulate various scenarios, you can quickly adapt to changing market conditions, regulatory requirements or tech advancements.
+With the ability to simulate various scenarios, you can quickly adapt to changing market conditions or regulatory requirements.

 Improved communication: Easily communicate growth plans across your organisation.
 Once you’ve had a chance to design your new organisation, you can securely share your proposed changes to your leadership team for feedback or approval.
 Once finalised, you can use the same tool to quickly and easily explain changes to employees.